nagyzoltan/iel-website/content/authors/aysha-demir/_index.md

 ---
 # Display name
-title: Aysha Demir
+title: Dr Aysha Demir

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Assistant Instructional Professor

 # Organizations/Affiliations
 organizations:
-  - name: The University of Texas at Austin
+  - name: University of Wyoming
     url: ''

 # Short bio (displayed in user profile at end of posts)